 - Quits with Esc key

 Osmo is not a direct Linux calendar app; rather, it’s a convenient private organizer that includes a mind-blowing calendar option.
-With the option, you can easily do the same things you can with the apps mentioned above.
+With the option, you can easily do the same things you can with the abovementioned apps.
 The app is GTK+ based and utilizes a “plain XML database” for storing your confidential data.

 - Allows you to create notes for each day with multiple text elements.